squidfunk/mkdocs-material/docs/getting-started.md

     When you're running the pre-installed version of Python on macOS, `pip` tries to install packages in a folder for which your user might not have the adequate permissions.
-There are two possible solutions to this:
+There are two possible solutions for this:

     1. **Installing in user space** (recommended): Provide the `--user` flag to the install command and `pip` will install the package in a user-site